 - Filter Diameter: 72mm

 - Number of Aperture Blades: 7 (straight), 5 (straight) when produced after Dec.
 2019

 - Elements/Groups: 12/9

 - Mount: E-mount

 The Laowa 15mm 2.0 Zero-D was kindly provided free of charge by Venus Optics / Laowa for reviewing purpose for a few weeks.
-The first sample showed some centering issues but we got a replacement that was well centred.
 I liked the lens so much that I decided to buy it to add it to my kit.